EpicLiem/wordle/README.md

 this is really poorly managed code, and an ever worse repo.
 Everything you want is in wordlebot.py.
+MIT License because why not.